Apple Crumble Recipe for Baby: A Delicious and Nutritious Guide

 • Temperature: Serve the apple crumble at room temperature or slightly warm.

-• Pairing: Serve it as a standalone snack or dessert, or combine it with a dollop of plain yogurt or a sprinkle of breast milk/formula for added creaminess.
+• Pairing: You can serve it alone or with a dollop of plain yogurt or a sprinkle of breast milk/formula for creaminess.

-• Storage: Store any leftover apple crumble in an airtight container in the refrigerator for up to 2 days.
+• Storage: Keep leftover apple crumble in an airtight container in the fridge for up to 2 days.

 A happy baby enjoying a bowl of apple crumble.